WHO ARE THE FAKERS?

 Stephanie Miracle, Artistic Director

 After the success of her site-specific collaborative project bang! bang!
 Stephanie began FAKERS CLUB in the fall of 2015 in Essen, Germany.
 The Fakers met once a week to research performativity and cinematic compositions in and for public spaces.
 This soon developed in to an serial format and the collective began creating weekly episodes.
-The project has now be going for 10 years and continues with the same original team of collaborators plus new member.
+The project has now be going for 10 years and continues with the same original team of collaborators plus new members.

 After the success of her site-specific collaborative project bang! bang!
 Stephanie began FAKERS CLUB in the fall of 2015 in Essen, Germany.
 The Fakers met once a week to research performativity and cinematic compositions in and for public spaces.
 This soon developed in to an serial format and the collective began creating weekly episodes.
-The project has now be going for 10 years and continues with the same original team of collaborators plus new member.
+The project has now be going for 10 years and continues with the same original team of collaborators plus new members.

 Jordan Gigout as Der Kleine Prinz/Herbert